 Body or Flavor?

-The downside of making a stock with just bones is that, while you get a lot of body, you don’t really get a lot of meaty flavor.
-In order to have a full-bodied, meaty stock, you really need to use a combination of meat and bones.
+The downside of making a stock with just bones is that, while you get a lot of body, you only get a little meaty flavor.
+You need to use a combination of meat and bones to have a full-bodied, meaty stock.
 Make a stock with both, especially if there will be minimal finishing before serving.

-When you want the flavor of a dish to be more pronounced than the body, you might consider making a broth.
-Personally, I find that a hearty, meaty soup can sometimes be a bit overpowering when made with a rich stock.
-In these cases, I prefer using as a base a flavorful but lighter broth.
+When you want the flavor of a dish to be more pronounced than the body, consider making a broth.
+I find that a hearty, meaty soup can sometimes be overpowering when made with a rich stock.
+In these cases, I prefer using a flavorful but lighter broth as a base.

 As an illustration of the differences between broth and stock, consider these recipes for chicken broth and chicken stock: